MikeTsakov/RayTracing/README.md

 <b>What it is not</b>

 The ray tracing infrastructure (with related scene management acceleration structure maintenance) should be close to optimal.
 The implemented estimators however (unidirectional path tracers without filtering and blue noise) are not, and neither is the shading model (Lambert + speculars).
 This may or may not change depending on the use cases encountered.
 This video shows what can be achieved with the platform: https://youtu.be/uEDTtu2ky3o .

-Lighthouse 2 should compile out-of-the-box on Windows using Visual Studio 2019.
-For the CUDA/Optix based cores CUDA 11.1 is required:
+Lighthouse 2 should compile out-of-the-box on Windows using Visual Studio 2017 / 2019.
+For the CUDA/Optix based cores CUDA 10.2 is required:

 https://developer.nvidia.com/cuda-downloads

-Optix 5.x, 6.0 and 7.2 libraries are included in the Lighthouse 2 download and do not have to be downloaded separately.
+Optix 5.x, 6.0 and 7.0 libraries are included in the Lighthouse 2 download.

 For more information on Lighthouse 2 please visit: http://jacco.ompf2.com.